input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 While we're on the topic of file extensions, technically `.js` files don't have to be compiled into `.o` files (contrary to C/C++/Haskell/etc. files) at all.
 However, build systems (Hadrian, Cabal...) and compilers (GHC) expect this.
-So for consistency with other backends, we've added a "compilation" pass for `.js` files too.
+So for consistency with other backends, we've added a fake compilation pass for `.js` files too.
 They are now renamed into `.o` files with a "//JAVASCRIPT" header added to distinguish them from object files produced by the JavaScript backend (and from Emscripten, in the future).

 #### Cleanup and Documentation {#blogs}